arnodinho/festiwax/wp-content/plugins/blog-designer-pack/readme.txt

 * **Ticker Speed :**
 [bdp_ticker speed="3000"]

-Others parameter for ticker ie 'category', 'order' and 	'orderby' you can use from common shortcodes.
+Others parameter for ticker i.e. 'category', 'order' and 	'orderby' you can use from common shortcodes.

 Blog Designer Pack is a good handy and free solution for everyone who is looking for a responsive blog page with the website.
 Blog Designer pack provides you with a variety of 6 different blog templates to setup your blog page for any WordPress websites.
 Sometimes, we always stick with one blog layout as per theme, but it’s not easy to change or modify only blog layout very easily, only you can do it by modifying code and CSS files.